barryclark/jekyll-now/_posts/2017-9-21-EE8-GF5-Released.md

 title: Java EE 8 and GlassFish 5.0 Released!
 ---

-We are pleased to announce the general availability of GlassFish 5.0, the Java EE 8 Open Source Reference Implementation and that the Java EE 8 umbrella specification and all the underlying specifications (JAX-RS 2.1, Servlet 4.0, CDI 2.0, JSON-B 1.0, Bean Validation 2.0, etc.) are finalized and approved!
+We are pleased to announce the general availability of GlassFish 5.0, the Java EE 8 Open Source Reference Implementation <!--more-->and that the Java EE 8 umbrella specification and all the underlying specifications (JAX-RS 2.1, Servlet 4.0, CDI 2.0, JSON-B 1.0, Bean Validation 2.0, etc.) are finalized and approved!

 <p align="center">
 <img alt="Java EE 8" src="http://delabassee.com/images/blog/EE8-gfx-420.jpg">